spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-signal.md

 **Note**: This revamped version of the [mautrix-signal (legacy)](configuring-playbook-bridge-mautrix-signal.md) may increase the CPU usage of your homeserver.

-Use the following playbook configuration:
+## Adjusting the playbook configuration

+To enable the bridge, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_mautrix_signal_enabled: true